-Listening comprehension: You will be able to understand basic face to face conversations as well as comprehend context of routine tasks, such as getting meals and lodging, using transportation, shopping, simple directions, etc.
+Listening comprehension: You will be able to understand speech supported by situational context, follow face to face conversations as well as comprehend content of routine tasks, such as getting meals and lodging, using transportation, shopping, simple directions, etc.

-Reading Comprehension: You will be able to read and comprehend texts dealing with basic personal and social needs and get main ideas and facts from simple texts.
+Reading Comprehension: You will be able to read and comprehend texts dealing with basic personal and social needs and get main ideas and facts from simple texts that are linguistically noncomplex and have a clear underlying internal structure.